cce-bigdataintro-1160/winter2020-site/3-python.md

   * We can use a tool called Python Shell by typing `python3` on the terminal.
 This will provide us with a special shell capable of running any python commands

 ### The Python Shell
-* Let's start the python shell in our terminals by typing `python3`
+* Let's start the python shell in our terminals by typing `python3` and do the following steps together

      ![pythonshell](./python-files/pythonshell.png)

-1. Using the Python Shell, do the following exercise in pairs:
-2. Check what's the type of the following values:
+1. Check what's the data type of the following values:

 ```
    type(1)